-For the New Year, and especially for the year ending, the site's reporters have come to choose their 2015 products of the year in the field of computers and hardware
+In honor of the new year, and especially in honor of the end of the year, the website reporters showed up to choose their products of the year in the field of computers and hardware for 2015.

-The year ends - and so does the The summary Our triangle, with the leading and most innovative products in the opinion of the news reporter and editor in chief, Alex Shapiro.
+The year is coming to an end - and so is it The summary Our triangle, with the leading and most innovative products in the opinion of the news reporter and editor in chief, Alex Shapiro.

 AMD's CPU cores are not cost-effective, but revolutionary

-The Fiji family of I HAVE D Help make Memories (Which enable the creation of miniature printed circuits for powerful graphics cores) and also water coolers in a closed system to a new standard in the market, and this is a significant achievement that is certainly remarkable and praiseworthy.
+The Fiji family of AMD Help make Memories (Which enable the creation of miniature printed circuits for powerful graphics cores) and also water coolers in a closed system to a new standard in the market, and this is a significant achievement that is certainly remarkable and praiseworthy.

 SSD 750 Series: When Intel Launches a Drive, You should pay attention to it